Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 There are many ways to evaluate teaching effectiveness in either the physical or virtual environments.
 Getting pointers and advice before the term begins can save you from making revisions later.
 Formative feedback, collected during an ongoing course, improves that specific course.
 Summative feedback, collected after a course ends, improves the next iterations.
 Feedback that applies to the instructor’s process can also improve other courses.

-Ask a peer to let you review an online course to see what you like or do not like about how it is constructed, how the instructor(s) provide feedback, how students are assessed, and so on.
-If you are inheriting an online course from someone else, try to get feedback about what has already been done.
+Ask a peer to let you review a blended course to see what you like or do not like about how it is constructed, how the instructor(s) provide feedback, how students are assessed, and so on.
+If you are inheriting an online course (or the online portion of a blended course) from someone else, try to get feedback about what has already been done.
 Before your course begins, you should ask a peer to tell you about how appropriate the learning objectives are for the topics, as you might do for a face-to-face course.

 Depending on your school district or campus, seek additional people who might provide comprehensive feedback in a faculty development centre or an academic technology unit.
-You might also try to find a fellow teacher who has supplemented face-to-face instruction, taught a hybrid course, or taught a fully online course.
-Even if this person works in a different department or unit, it is helpful to share your online teaching experiences with someone who has gone through the process.
+You might also try to find a fellow teacher who has supplemented face-to-face instruction, taught a blended course, or taught a fully online course.
+Even if this person works in a different department or unit, it is helpful to share your blended teaching experiences with someone who has gone through a similar process.

 Writing personal teaching goals is one more practice you can try as you prepare the online environment and the materials and activities to go in it.
 Creating an online teaching journal allows you to track your thoughts and actions over time.
 Including personal teaching goals among the first entries will get you off to a good beginning.

-You can conduct formative feedback for a number of reasons: to check how things are going at a certain point; to evaluate the effectiveness of a specific assignment or resource; or to gauge student attitudes.
+You can collect formative feedback for a number of reasons: to check how things are going at a certain point; to evaluate the effectiveness of a specific assignment or resource; or to gauge student attitudes.
+Also, you can roll in a weekly reflection to encourage students to become metacognitively aware of their learning process.
 The frequency with which instructors obtain feedback can range from once per session to once in the middle of the term.
-Direct methods to collect formative feedback include, but are not limited to, the following: peer review and self-evaluation, online suggestion box, one-minute threads, polling, and focus groups.
+Direct methods to collect formative feedback include, but are not limited to, the following: peer review and self-evaluation, online suggestion box, one-minute written reflection, polling, and focus groups.

 As important as student engagement can be, student evaluations by themselves are not sufficient.
 Solicit peer review of specific resources, activities, or assessment strategies, your course structure, your communication strategies, or anything else about which you might have concerns.
 If you cannot find anyone in your school, department or college who is also teaching online you can ask school or district administrators, academic technology staff members, or faculty development centre staff members to identify prospective peer mentors for this type of feedback.
 In some cases, the staff members themselves may be able to help you as well.

 Another strategy is to create benchmarks for yourself and take time each week to see how you are doing.
+One method is to create calendar appointments with your goals or what you want to accomplish when you log into your course.
 For example, if you set a goal to answer a certain number of discussion threads in a particular forum, keep track of how many replies you submit, and make adjustments.
 If you want to return all students’ written assignments in a certain amount of time, note how many you were able to complete within your self-imposed deadline.
 This will help you create more realistic expectations for yourself for future assignments.

 Online Survey